DC Fans Are Worried About Batman After Comic-Con

 Batman is on HBO Max

-Batman stars Robert Pattinson, who plays a new version of Bruce Wayne.
+Batman starring Robert Pattinson, who lives a new version of Bruce Wayne.

 The main villain is the Riddler, played by Paul Dano.
-Penguin and Catwoman also appear, being played by Colin Farrell and Zoë Kravitz, respectively.
+Penguin and Catwoman also appear, being played by Colin Farrell and Zo Kravitz, respectively.

-Matt Reeves is directing, who also has a role in the script.
+The direction is with Matt Reeves, who also has a part in the script.

 Batman, with Robert Pattinson, is now showing in theaters and can also be watched on HBO Max.